tomquirk/linkedin-api/README.md

 Programmatically send messages, perform searches, get profile data and more, all with a standard Linkedin account!

 ##### USE AT YOUR OWN RISK 😉
 This project should only be used as a learning project.
-Using it would violate Linkedin's Terms of Use.
-I am not responsible for your account being blocked (which they will definitely do.
-Hint: **don't use your personal Linkedin account**)
+Using it would violate Linkedin's User Agreement.
+I am not responsible for your account being blocked (which they will definitely do - see User Agreement section 8.2).
+Hint: **don't use a Linkedin account that you care about**)

 ## Overview